ameliarw/Chem-308/ftrans.md

 When you do the fourier transform, you’re looking at linear combinations of sines and cosines You just want to know how much cos and sin of each frequency contributes to the overall function

-To be a unitary transformation - keep the same length of the original vector, scaling The (1/sqrt(2pi)) is to scale the transformation properly
+The (1/sqrt(2pi)) is to scale the transformation properly

 SO connection to linear algebra